ara-foundation/web/packages/reflect/README.md

 # Reflect
+Reflect package turns the website into the ontological JSON and vice versa in the real time to enable built-in Admin dashboards for websites.

 > In computer science, reflective programming or reflection is the ability of a process to examine, introspect, and modify its own structure and behavior.
 [Wikipedia Article](https://en.wikipedia.org/wiki/Reflective_programming)

-Reflect package turns the web pages into the files into the ontological data and vice versa.

 Testing from the reflect root:
 > pnpm test -r ./